Tom Sharkey: Sharkey vs. Fitzsimmons

 On December 2, 1896, the San Francisco Athletic Club sponsored a fight at the Mechanics' Pavilion in San Francisco between Bob Fitzsimmons and Sharkey.
 Unable to find a referee, at the last minute they called on former lawman Wyatt Earp.
 He had officiated 30 or so matches in earlier days, though not under the Marquess of Queensbury rules.
 The fight may have been the most anticipated fight on American soil that year.
-It had been billed for the heavyweight championship of the world, as it was thought that the champion, James J. Corbett had relinquished the crown.
+It had been billed for the heavyweight championship of the world, as it was thought that the champion, James J. Corbett, had relinquished the crown.

 Fitzsimmons was favored to win, and bets flowed heavily his way.
 Earp entered the ring still armed with his customary Colt .45 and drew a lot of attention when he had to be disarmed.
 He later said he forgot he was wearing it.
 Fitzsimmons was taller and quicker than Sharkey and dominated the fight from the opening bell.
-In the eighth round, Fitzsimmons hit Sharkey with his famed "solar plexus punch," an uppercut under the heart that could render a man temporarily helpless.
+In the eighth round, Fitzsimmons hit Sharkey with his famed "solar plexus punch", an uppercut under the heart that could render a man temporarily helpless.
 The punch caught Sharkey, Earp, and most of the crowd by surprise, and Sharkey dropped, clutched his groin, and rolled on the canvas, screamed foul.

 Earp stopped the bout, ruling that Fitzsimmons had hit Sharkey when he was down.
 His ruling was greeted with loud boos and catcalls.
-Earp based his decision on the Marquess of Queensbury rules, which state in part, "A man on one knee is considered down and if struck is entitled to the stakes."
+Earp based his decision on the Marquess of Queensberry rules, which state in part, "A man on one knee is considered down and if struck is entitled to the stakes."
 Very few witnessed the foul Earp ruled on.
-He awarded the decision to Sharkey, whom attendants carried out as "...limp as a rag.".
+He awarded the decision to Sharkey, whom attendants carried out as "limp as a rag".

 Sharkey vs. Jeffries

 Sharkey claimed the heavyweight title until Corbett resumed his fighting career, who was recognized as the champion until he was knocked out by Fitzsimmons in a title bout.
 Sharkey was involved in another controversial fight when he faced Corbett on November 22, 1898.
-In this bout Sharkey manhandled the shifty and elusive Corbett.
-He threw him to the ground, hit him with hard punches to the body and head and seemed on the verge of imminent victory when one of Corbett's seconds jumped into the ring in the ninth round.
+In this bout, Sharkey manhandled the shifty and elusive Corbett.
+He threw him to the ground, hit him with hard punches to the body and head and seemed on the verge of victory when one of Corbett's seconds jumped into the ring in the ninth round.
 The referee disqualified Corbett and awarded the bout to Sharkey.